gazebosim/gz-msgs/tutorials/install.md

 ### Building from Source

-This assumes you have created and activated a Conda environment while installing the Dependencies.
+This assumes you have created and activated a Conda environment while installing the Prerequisites.

 1. Navigate to where you would like to build the library, and clone the repository.
   ```